 What Is Constructive Possession of a Firearm in Wisconsin

-In Wisconsin, it’s not just about whether you’re carrying a gun.
+In Wisconsin, it’s not just about whether you carry a gun.
 You can get in trouble for having a gun close by, even if it’s not in your hand or pocket.
 This concept is called constructive possession of a firearm.
 It is a significant issue, particularly for individuals who are banned from owning guns, such as felons.
 So, how can this affect you if you’re facing charges in Milwaukee or elsewhere in Wisconsin?

 Actual Possession vs. Constructive Possession